A Complete Guide to Customer Acquisition: How to Get More Customers & Understand CAC

 Let’s take a closer look at three companies using this in the real world:

-Canva counts nearly half a million TikTok followers, and many of its videos reach tens of thousands (and some even over a million) people.
+Canva has nearly half a million followers on TikTok, and many of its videos reach tens of thousands of viewers—some even surpassing one million views.

 6. Publish Educational Video Content on YouTube